 11. String or leather girths were the norm.
 If you turned up at Pony Club with a soft padded cotton girth from Cottage Craft then you were definitely ahead of the curve.

 Like this?
 You might also enjoy reading these:

-14. Puffa jackets were the height of equestrian fashion.
-Teamed with a velvet hairband.
+13. Puffa jackets were the height of equestrian fashion – especially the ones with the candy cane stripes.